1 Picturing high dimensions

 (b) A projection revealing the hole

-Figure 1.2: How a tour can be used to explore high-dimensional data illustrated by showing a sequence of random 2D projections of 3D data (a).
+Figure 1.3: How a tour can be used to explore high-dimensional data illustrated by showing a sequence of random 2D projections of 3D data (a).
 The data has a donut shape with the hole revealed in a single 2D projection (b).
 Data usually arrives with a given number of observations, and when we plot it like this using a scatterplot, it is like shadows of a transparent object.

-Figure 1.2 illustrates a tour for 3D data using 2D projections.
+Figure 1.3 illustrates a tour for 3D data using 2D projections.
 The data are points on the surface of a donut shape.
 By showing the projections using a scatterplot the donut looks transparent and we can see through the data.
 The donut shape can be inferred from watching many 2D projections but some are more revealing that others.
 The projection shown in (b) is where the hole in the donut is clearly visible.

-1.2 What’s different about space beyond 2D?
+1.3 What’s different about space beyond 2D?

 The term “high-dimensional” in this book refers to the dimensionality of the Euclidean space.
-Figure 1.3 shows a way to imagine this.
+Figure 1.4 shows a way to imagine this.
 It shows a sequence of cube wireframes, ranging from one-dimensional (1D) through to five-dimensional (5D), where beyond 2D is a linear projection of the cube.
 As the dimension increases, a new orthogonal axis is added.
 For cubes, this is achieved by doubling the cube: a 2D cube consists of two 1D cubes, a 3D cube consists of two 2D cubes, and so forth.
 This is a great way to think about the space being examined by the visual methods, and also all of the machine learning methods mentioned, in this book.

-Figure 1.3: Space can be considered to be a high-dimensional cube.
+Figure 1.4: Space can be considered to be a high-dimensional cube.
 Here we have pictured a sequence of increasing dimension cubes, from 1D to 5D, as wireframes, it can be seen that as the dimension increase by one, the cube doubles.

-Interestingly, the struggle with imagining high-dimensions this way is described in a novel published in 1884 (Abbott, 1884) 1.
+Interestingly, the struggle with imagining high-dimensions this way is described in a novel titled “Flatland: A Romance of Many Dimensions” published in 1884 (Abbott, 1884) 1.
 Yes, more than 100 years ago!
 This is a story about characters living in a 2D world, being visited by an alien 3D character.
 It also is a social satire, serving the reader strong messages about gender inequity, although this provides the means to explain more intricacies in perceiving dimensions.
 There have been several movies made based on the book in recent decades (e.g. Martin (1965), D. Johnson & Travis (2007)).
 Although purchasing the movies may be prohibitive, watching the trailers available for free online is sufficient to gain enough geometric intuition on the nature of understanding high-dimensional spaces while living in a low-dimensional world.

 When we look at high-dimensional spaces from a low-dimensional space, we meet the “curse of dimensionality”, a term introduced by Bellman (1961) to express the difficulty of doing optimization in high dimensions because of the exponential growth in space as dimension increases.
-A way to imagine this is look at the cubes in Figure 1.3: As you go from 1D to 2D, 2D to 3D, the space expands a lot, and imagine how vast space might get as more dimensions are added2.
+A way to imagine this is look at the cubes in Figure 1.4: As you go from 1D to 2D, 2D to 3D, the space expands a lot, and imagine how vast space might get as more dimensions are added2.
 The volume of the space grows exponentially with dimension, which makes it infeasible to sample enough points – any sample will be less densely covering the space as dimension increases.
 The effect is that most points will be far from the sample mean, on the edge of the sample space.

 Three hexagon binned plots.
 The plot on the left is relatively uniform in colour, and looks like a disk, and the plot on the right has a high concentration of pink hexagons in the center, and rings of green and navy blue around the outside.
 The middle plot is in between the two patterns.

-Figure 1.5 shows 2D tours of two different 5D data sets.
+Figure 1.6 shows 2D tours of two different 5D data sets.
 One has clusters (a) and the other has two outliers and a plane (b).
 Can you see these?
 One difference in the viewing of data with more than three dimensions with 2D projections is that the points seem to shrink towards the centre, and then expand out again.
 This the effect of dimensionality, with different variance or spread in some directions.

 (a) Clusters